Defaulting respondent and filing of submissions before the remand court

 Frequently Asked Questions

-Why must the respondent file their first submissions within three months before French Courts of Appeal?
+Why must respondents file their first submissions within three months before French Appeal Courts?

-Since 1 January 2011, following the Magendie Decree, appeal proceedings are strictly governed by mandatory deadlines for both appellants and respondents:
+Since 1 January 2011 and the entry into force of the first Magendie Decree, appeal proceedings have been strictly governed by mandatory time limits applicable to both the appellant and the respondent.

-• The appellant must file submissions within three months of the notice of appeal, failing which the appeal is automatically void (Article 908 CPC).
+The appellant must file their submissions with the court registry within 3 months of lodging the appeal, failing which the appeal will be declared void ex officio (Article 908 of the French Code of Civil Procedure).

-• The respondent must file submissions in response – and, if necessary, lodge an incidental or provoked appeal – within three months of receiving the appellant’s submissions (Article 909 CPC).
+As for the respondent, they must file their submissions in reply — and, where applicable, lodge an incidental or cross‑appeal — within 3 months of receiving the appellant’s submissions (Article 909 of the French Code of Civil Procedure).

-These deadlines, often criticized by practitioners, were introduced to reduce the length of appeal proceedings.
+The introduction of these time limits, often criticised by practitioners, was intended to reduce the length of appeal proceedings.